-Sheeps wool is an incredible durable fibre as it is considered a sustainable fibre taken from sheep without necessarily the need to harm the animal.
+Sheep’s wool is an incredibly durable fibre as it is considered a sustainable fibre taken from sheep without necessarily the need to harm the animal.
 It is also a byproduct of the farming industry.

-The shearing is a painless experience for the sheep and the pelts that are sheered off are they taken for processing.
+The shearing is a painless experience for the sheep and the pelts that are sheared off are they taken for processing.

-Grading: The wool is then sorted and graded into different qualities and purposes.
+The wool is then sorted and graded into different qualities and purposes.
 Usually, the best quality of wool comes from the sides and shoulders of the sheep.
 The lower quality comes from the lower legs.
-All of this wool is then sorted and sold based on its grade and end use, whether it be high-quality jumpers or more durable coarser woollen rugs.
+All of this wool is then sorted and sold based on its grade and end-use, whether it be high-quality jumpers or more durable coarser woollen rugs.